Law clerk hiring and the #MeToo movement

 (Emphasis added)

 I don’t know whether Harris considers “law clerk” a “position of power.”
 But it’s easy to see where she wants to go.
 A commitment not to discriminate isn’t enough.
-There needs to be “a plan,” presumably an affirmative action plan like the type federal contractors are required to formulate, including, quite possibly. “goals and timetables.”
+There needs to be “a plan,” presumably an affirmative action plan like the type federal contractors are required to formulate, including, quite possibly, “goals and timetables.”

 What would be the consequences of non-adherence to the plan?
 If you’re a liberal there have to be consequences — judges have to be held accountable like everyone else.